androidessence/androidessence.com/_posts/2020-08-22-comparing-three-dependency-injection-solutions.md

 ## Implementing Graphs

 To implement one of these dependency graphs, we can create a class that builds the dependencies.
 Try to use a descriptive name!
-For example, if you're repositories are all talking to a remote service, we could do something like this:
+For example, if your repositories are all talking to a remote service, we could do something like this:

 ```kotlin
 class RemoteRepositoryGraph : RepositoryGraph {